aws-samples/hpc-applications/apps/Gromacs/README.md

 ## Performance

-Speedup-only charts (no absolute `ns/day` values), x86 normalised to a 1-node hpc7a baseline, Arm normalised to a 1-node hpc7g baseline, and GPU normalised to a 1-GPU g6e (L40S) baseline.
+Speedup-only charts (no absolute `ns/day` values), x86 normalised to a 1-node hpc7a baseline, Arm normalised to a 1-node hpc7g baseline.
+The GPU section adds a three-family comparison (g6e/g7e/p5) normalised to the slowest family's 1-GPU result, plus a price/performance chart (ns/day per dollar-hour).
 Same chart conventions as the LAMMPS README.

 ### x86 — hpc8a (Zen5) vs hpc7a (Zen4)